sindresorhus/norway-postal-codes/readme.md

 ## Demo

-See the [demo](http://sindresorhus.com/norway-postal-codes) for an example on how to auto-complete city from postal code.
+See the [demo](https://sindresorhus.com/norway-postal-codes) for an example on how to auto-complete city from postal code.<br>
 Which is a really good UX feature you should make use of.